tsujamin/digi-approval/pitch/pitch-outline.md

 *To be involved you have to be prepared to give your time voluntarily.
 So other than your (or your team’s) time, are there any other costs you anticipate incurring in developing your POC.
 Note that the DCC will fund innovator expenses (based on valid receipts) to a maximum of $5,000.*

+Our main cost will be hosting.
+To ensure we design in a scalable way, we will be using a number of instances on AWS.
+This prevents us from accidentally making assumptions that will not hold true if the system is scaled up.
+Our estimate is for 6 AWS t1.micro instances for 3 months, for an estimated $75/month, or $225 for the duration of the bake-off.

+We will also have some one-off costs associated with an SSL certificate.
+This will cost around $75.

+Our total estimated costs are $300.

 Your full solution assessment
 =============================

 *Tell us what you think would be involved in turning your concept into a fully working, scalable solution for the challenge.*

+The full details for our proof-of-concept are listed above.
+Assuming our proof-of-concept is successful, the following major steps would be required to deploy it publically.
+* Deployment on government servers.
+* Training of users within departments.

 Your eligibility
 ================